barichd/brailleorch/borframework.md

 **********

-### 2.5 Text Management Dialog {#2.5}
+### 2.5 Text Management Dialog {#be}

-A comprehensive dialog like [Part management dialog](#2.4).
+A comprehensive dialog like [Part management dialog](#bd).
 It lists out all texts items in the score.
 For dialog opened in this way, only words, credit items, rehearsal marks, instrument change texts, percussion beaters and DoletSibelius unrecognized system texts are listed.
 When opened using context menu in the braille score, items such as title page and TOC info can be displayed.

 Text list
 A same table as part list, but with different grids: